 WebMCP for Shopify Stores — The Browser AI Layer Shopify's MCP-UI Doesn't Cover

 Shopify did not adopt WebMCP.
-Shopify went a different way: server-side MCP at /api/mcp, MCP-UI for product cards inside AI chat, and UCP (Universal Commerce Protocol) for cross-retailer agent commerce with Google.
-None of those three covers the AI agent built into the shopper's own browser — Chrome AI Mode, Edge Copilot, Gemini on Android.
+It went a different way: server-side MCP at /api/mcp, MCP-UI for product cards inside AI chat, and UCP (Universal Commerce Protocol) for cross-retailer agent commerce with Google.
+Here's the gap nobody's saying out loud: none of those three covers the AI agent built into the shopper's own browser - Chrome AI Mode, Edge Copilot, Gemini on Android.
 That layer is WebMCP, a W3C Community Draft from Google and Microsoft (Feb 2026).
-And it is exactly the layer Shopify's stack leaves to merchants.
+And it's exactly the layer Shopify's stack leaves to you, the merchant.

 MCP (Anthropic, 2024) - server-to-server.
 Powers Shopify's /api/mcp.
 Used by ChatGPT, Claude, and Gemini's backends.